cisco-open/modelsmith/docs/configure-modelsmith-on-vm.md

    Please refer to the [Diffusion Model Configuration Guide](configure-diffusion-model.md) for detailed instructions.

-## Phase 2: Configure the Environment
+## Phase 2: Configure the Environment on Local Machine

 After configuring the Python environment, the next step involves setting up the project environment.
 This is done by executing the `setup_environment.sh` script located in the `backend` directory.
 The script performs several tasks, including setting up the `.env` file for the backend server.